We recognize the people who have it, and we recognize those who need it. So how can you get more?

 How Do You Become Wise?

 Now you know the ways you can increase your wisdom.
 The hard part is putting these lessons to use in your life.
 One simple thing you can do is put sticky notes about wisdom where you can see them.
-Use your smartphone reminder to help you remember to do one of the wisdom action items.
+Use your smartphone reminder to do one of the wisdom action items every day.
 Put sticky notes on your refrigerator door, in the corner of your computer screen.
 Do at least one of the six lessons of wisdom every day.
 This will create good habits that will return dividends.

 Remember, wisdom is a combination of skills and mental abilities that produce quality decisions.
-What works best for you is likely a unique combination of things such as observational skills, reason, common sense, and intuition.
+What works best for you is likely a unique combination of observational skills, reason, common sense, and intuition.

-It is possible to learn and gain this knowledge and ability by cultivating both analytical and intuitive skills.
+It’s possible to gain wisdom by cultivating both analytical and intuitive skills.
 Therefore, you can learn to do it too.
-The person who is wise will find what works best and then practice.
+The wise person will find what works best and then practice.

 Learn how to build positive behaviors.
 Discover your strengths and limitations.
 Work to fill the gaps in your analytical and intuitive abilities.
 You gain more wisdom by constantly learning and refining working on yourself.
 Develop sound observation skills, common sense, and logic.